-- (1) Workers' Compensation and Employer's Liability Insurance.
+b.
+Workers' Compensation and Employer's Liability Insurance

 Contractor shall have in effect during the entire term of this Agreement workers' compensation and employer's liability insurance providing full statutory coverage.
+In signing this Agreement, Contractor certifies, as required by Section 1861 of the California Labor Code, that (a) it is aware of the provisions of Section 3700 of the California Labor Code, which require every employer to be insured against liability for workers' compensation or to undertake self-insurance in accordance with the provisions of the Labor Code, and (b) it will comply with such provisions before commencing the performance of work under this Agreement.

+c.
+Liability Insurance

-In signing this Agreement, Contractor certifies, as required by Section 1861 of the California Labor Code, (a) that it is aware of the provisions of Section 3700 of the California Labor Code, which require every employer to be insured against liability for workers' compensation or to undertake self-insurance in accordance with the provisions of the Labor Code, and (b) that it will comply with such provisions before commencing the performance of work under this Agreement. - (2) Liability Insurance.
-Contractor shall take out and maintain during the term of this Agreement such bodily injury liability and property damage liability insurance as shall protect Contractor and all of its employees/officers/agents while performing work covered by this Agreement from any and all claims for damages for bodily injury, including accidental death, as well as any and all claims for property damage which may arise from Contractor's operations under this Agreement, whether such operations be by Contractor, any subcontractor, anyone directly or indirectly employed by either of them, or by an agent of either of them.
-Such insurance shall be combined single limit bodily injury and property damage for each occurrence and shall not be less than the amount specified below.
+Contractor shall take out and maintain during the term of this Agreement such bodily injury liability and property damage liability insurance as shall protect Contractor and all of its employees/officers/agents while performing work covered by this Agreement from any and all claims for damages for bodily injury, including accidental death, as well as any and all claims for property damage which may arise from Contractor's operations under this Agreement, whether such operations be by Contractor, any subcontractor, anyone directly or indirectly employed by either of them, or an agent of either of them.
+Such insurance shall be combined single limit bodily injury and property damage for each occurrence and shall not be less than the amounts specified below:

-Such insurance shall include:

-(a) Comprehensive General Liability \$1,000,000 (b) Motor Vehicle Liability Insurance \$1,000,000 (c) Professional Liability \$1,000,000 (d) Worker's Compensation Statutory
+(a) Comprehensive General Liability \$1,000,000

+(b) Motor Vehicle Liability Insurance... \$1,000,000

+(c) Professional Liability......\$1,000,000